lauragift21/conference-talks/clean-code.md

 - [Code Complete - Steve McConnell](https://www.oreilly.com/library/view/code-complete-2nd/0735619670/)
 - [Introduction to Clean Code and Software Design Principles](https://workat.tech/machine-coding/tutorial/introduction-clean-code-software-design-principles-nwu4qqc63e09)
 - [Writing Clean Code for Humans - Cory House](https://www.pluralsight.com/courses/writing-clean-code-humans)

+^ Included a few references and resources for you to check out if you will like to learn more.

 ---